f-droid/fdroid-website/_docs/Inclusion_Policy.md

     repositories currently:
     -   Maven Central - the original repo, hardcoded in Maven and Gradle.
     -   Google Maven Repo - hardcoded in Gradle, this repo hosts Google's own libs.
-    -   OSS Sonatype - maintained by the people behind mavenCentral, this repository focuses on hosting services for open source project binaries.
+    -   OSS Sonatype - maintained by the people behind Maven Central, this repository focuses on hosting services for open source project binaries.
 It's synced with Maven Central, and include some extra libs
     -   OSS JFrog - this repository focuses on hosting services for open source project